webtrees/webtrees.github.io/upgrade.md

 In webtrees-2.0, webtrees uses the *first* media object containing an image.
 There is a new edit option to re-order the media objects.

-It is common for images to be linked to the indvidual, instead of events.
+It is common for images to be linked to the indvidual, when they should be linked  to a fact or event.
 For example, a birth-certificate should be linked to the birth event, not the individual.